abinit/abinit/doc/tutorial/rf1.md

 This effect will be seen also at the level of 2DTE.
-The so-called "acoustic sum rule", imposing that the frequency of three modes (called acoustic modes) tend to zero with vanishing wavevector, will also be slightly broken.
+The so-called "acoustic sum rule", imposing that the frequency of three modes (called acoustic modes) tends to zero with vanishing wavevector, will also be slightly broken.
 In this case also, it will be rather easy to reimpose the acoustic sum rule.
 In any case, taking a finer XC grid will allow one to reduce this effect.